GauvainSeigneur/CircularRevealBottomNavigationView/README.md

 * Multiple background reveal color for each item of the menu thanks to an arraylist of color
 * One background reveal
-* handle if is the shift mode is activated or not
+* handle if the shift mode is activated or not

+## TODO

+* Specific class for background view

 ## Screenshot